Harry-Liu23/Notifying-and-Prompting-Users-Enter-Data/Design and Spec/user stories.md

 **Expectation:**

 He anticipates that the app will prompt him to log his water intake each time he unlocks his phone in the afternoon after he’s finished a busy morning of meetings.
-This gentle nudge should feel like a supportive reminder rather than an annoying interruption.
+This should feel like a supportive reminder rather than an annoying interruption.
 Mark hopes to see progress tracking within the app, encouraging him to reach his hydration targets consistently and possibly linking to a health dashboard for overall wellness insights.

 **User Story 3: Stress Level Tracker**